 Clinical Informatics and Health Outcomes Research Group (CIHORG)

-The Clinical Informatics and Health Outcomes Research Group (CIHORG) is the home of the Oxford-Royal College of General Practitioners (RCGP) Research and Surveillance Centre (RSC), one of the world oldest sentinel networks as well as involved in a wide range of observational and interventional research.
+The Clinical Informatics and Health Outcomes Research Group (CIHORG) is the home of the Oxford-Royal College of General Practitioners (RCGP) Research and Surveillance Centre (RSC), one of the world's oldest sentinel networks and is also involved in observational and interventional research.

-The RSC collected pseudonymised data from over 2,000 general practice network members and is used for disease surveillance and research.
-CIHORG has direct links to the RSC member practices who record high quality data, collect virology, serology and other samples, and recruit practices into research projects.
+CIHORG manages the Oxford-RCGP RSC network of practices, to enable the sharing of high quality data, collect virology, serology and other samples, and recruit practices into research projects.

-CIHORG is led by: Simon de Lusignan – Professor of Primary Care & Clinical Informatics, who can be contacted via Zahn Gowar.
+The group is led by: Simon de Lusignan – Professor of Primary Care & Clinical Informatics, and RSC Director, who can be contacted via Zahn Gowar.
 Our chief statistician is Mark Joy.

 CIHORG is organised into two theme groups: